 Ninh Bình is the perfect place to relax after some buzzing days in the capital.
 You will encounter farmers walking their cattle.

-A visit to the ancient imperial capital lets you travel back in time.
+A visit to the ancient imperial capital will let you travel back in time.
 Take a look behind the walls of the fortress with its many temples, pagodas and tombs.
 The Thien Mu Pagoda is the symbol of Hue.
 In the back is a beautiful garden with statues and places to rest.
 Monks can be spotted all over the place.

 Hue is located close to the seaside with beaches that are nearly abandoned.
 Make sure to check out Thuan An after finishing your tour around the ancient city.
 Take a long beach walk.